soohoonc/soohoonc.github.io/src/components/Blog/doc.md

 # Blog Structure Documentation

-The Blog folder is a bit complicated, here is how it works for future reference
+The Blog folder is a bit convoluted, here is how it works for future reference

 ### Important files
 ./NavbarBlog/dir.js : has list of id's and directories which is used for the directory nav bar